Peterhof Palace: Monplaisir Palace (1714–1723)

 In 1714, Peter began construction of the Monplaisir Palace based on his own sketches.
-He "сhalked out not only the site but also the inside layout, some elements of the decorative finish, etc".
+He "chalked out not only the site but also the inside layout, some elements of the decorative finish, etc".
 Later, he expanded his plans to include a vaster royal château of palaces and gardens further inland, on the model of Versailles which would become Peterhof Palace.
 The initial design of the palace and its garden was done by the French architect Jean-Baptiste Le Blond.

 Layout

 The dominant natural feature of Peterhof is a 16-m-high bluff lying less than 100 m from the shore.
 The so-called Lower Gardens (Nizhny Sad), at 1.02 km^{2} comprising the better part of Peterhof's land area, are confined between this bluff and the shore, stretching east and west for roughly 200 m.
 The majority of Peterhof's fountains are contained here, as are several small palaces and outbuildings.
 East of the Lower Gardens lies the Alexandria Park with 19th-century Gothic Revival structures such as the Kapella.

 Atop the bluff, near the middle of the Lower Gardens, stands the Grand Palace (Bolshoi Dvorets).
 Behind (south) of it are the comparatively small Upper Gardens (Verhnyy Sad).
 Upon the bluff's face below the palace is the Grand Cascade (Bolshoi Kaskad).
 This and the Grand Palace are the centrepiece of the entire complex.
 At its foot begins the Sea Channel (Morskoi Kanal), one of the most extensive waterworks of the Baroque period, which bisects the Lower Gardens.